 The list of secondary research sources is vast.
-And where to look will depend on the questions you want to answer and the scope of your business plan.
+Where to look will depend on the questions you want to answer and the scope of your business plan.
 Space and defence businesses will have different sources of information than Fintech organisations.
 Obvious, perhaps, but it needs to be said.
 Examples of secondary market research for your business plan include:

 - Academic papers

-- Industry based white papers and reports
+- Industry-based white papers and reports

 - Financial analyst reports

-And here are some search engines to go beyond Google to find alternative search results:
+Here are some search engines to go beyond Google to find alternative search results: